Interested in celebrating Holi in India? Or maybe you’re just wondering what it is. Let me help you figure it out!

 Holi is a popular ancient Hindu festival that is also known as the “Festival of Colors”, the “Festival of Spring”, and the “Festival of Love”.

-Celebrating Holi is about the eternal and divine love of Radha and Krishna, the triumph of good over evil, the arrival of spring, the end of winter, the blossoming of love.
+Celebrating Holi in India is about the eternal and divine love of Radha and Krishna, the triumph of good over evil, the arrival of spring, the end of winter, the blossoming of love.
 For many, it is a festive day to meet others, play, laugh, forgive, forget, and repair broken relationships.

 Yea, Holi celebrates a lot!